-5 Resolutions Single Guys On Dating Apps Need To Make In 2018
+5 Resolutions Every Guy On Dating Apps Needs To Make For 2018

 I'm going to hit you with some not-so-hot takes: Dating is difficult.
 Dating is vulnerable.
 Dating is taking a leap of faith that you won't meet a jerk (or a murderer).
 Every human on a dating app is doing a brave thing, and I want to be VERY clear that this article is not about shaming men.
 (I see you, trolls.)
 OK, cool, now that that's settled, let's have some fun.
 I've been aggressively swiping of late, so I feel somewhat qualified to propose some resolutions for single guys on dating apps.